 The answer is a resounding no. The most dramatic evidence of this is the unidentified, unitemized funding of the second phase of the judicial salary increase recommended by the Commission on Judicial Compensation's August 29, 2011 Report.
-S.2601/A.3001includes this funding.
+A.3001/S.2601 includes this funding.
 However, the bill does not identify such fact or provide any line-item as to its dollar amount.
-It, thereby, conceals the Legislature's power to strike this second phase of the judicial salary increase, pursuant to Chapter 567 of the Laws of 2010 (§1h) - the statute that created the Commission and defined the prerequisites for such salary recommendation as it might make.
+It, thereby, conceals the Legislature's power to strike this second phase of the judicial salary increase, pursuant to Chapter 567 of the Laws of 2010 (§1h) - the statute that created the Commission and defined the prerequisites for such salary recommendations as it might make.

 Pursuant to Chapter 567 of the Laws of 2010 (§1a), the Commission was directed to "examine, evaluate and make recommendations with respect to...compensation and non-salary benefits for judges and justices of the state-paid courts of the unified court system".
 Compensation is more than salary.
 It includes such things as "pension contributions, Social Security, health, dental vision and life insurance"-the items the Judiciary's budget refers to as "fringe benefits" and classifies as "General State Charges".
-The Judiciary "General State Charges" budget does not separate out the "fringe benefits" of judges and justices from the "fringe benefits" of its non-judicial personnel.
+The Judiciary "General State Charges" budget does not separate the "fringe benefits' of judges and justices from the "fringe benefits" of its non-judicial personnel.
 They are combined together rather than separately itemized.
-Similarly, S.2601/A.3001 provides no separate figures of these "fringe benefits" (at pp. 21-22), making it impossible to assess their cost, as to judges and justices, as opposed to everyone else on the Judiciary payroll.
+Similarly, A.3001/S.2601 provides no separate figures of these "fringe benefits" (at pp. 21-22), making it impossible to assess their cost, as to judges and justices, as opposed to everyone else on the Judiciary payroll.

 Likewise, with respect to the salaries of judges and justices.
 The Judiciary's "Operating" budget combines them with the salaries of non-judicial personnel, rather than separately itemizing them.
-So, too, S.2601/A.3001 (at pp. 10-19).
-That this is improper may be seen from comparison with the Legislature's requested budget - contained in the same bill S.2601/A.3001, which separately itemizes the salaries of legislators from staff (at pp. 2-3).
-Such comparison additionally reveals that whereas the Legislature identifies the number of senators and Assembly members (at pp. 2-3), no such itemization is given by the Judiciary as
+So, too, A.3001/S.2601 (at pp. 10-19).
+That this is improper may be seen from comparison with the Legislature's requested budget - contained in the same bill A.3001/S.2601, which separately itemizes the salaries of legislators from staff (at pp. 2-3).2 Such comparison additionally reveals that whereas the Legislature identifies the number of Assembly members and senators (at pp. 2-3), no such itemization is given by the Judiciary as

-No comparison can be made as to whether the "fringe benefits" of legislators is also separately itemized from that of legislative staff.
-The budget that Temporary President Skelos and Assembly Speaker Silver submitted to the Governor for the Legislature under a November 30, 2012 coverletter contained no "General State Charges" - and the appropriations for the Legislature in S.2601/A.3001, replicating the leadership's budget submission, contains none.
+2 No comparison can be made as to whether the "fringe benefits" of legislators is also separately itemized from that of legislative staff.
+The budget that Assembly Speaker Silver and Temporary Senate President Skelos submitted to the Governor for the Legislature under a November 30, 2012 coverletter contained no "General State Charges" - and the appropriations for the Legislature in A.3001/S.2601, replicating the leadership's budget submission, contains none.

-In response to our request, the Secretary of the Senate purported that the leadership's budget submission is "not available pursuant to Senate Rules".
-The Assembly's Public Information Office furnished the budget submission, but without "General State Charges", thereafter stating that it has "no records that are responsive".
+In response to our request, the Assembly's Public Information Office furnished us with the leadership's budget submission to the Governor, but without "General State Charges", thereupon stating that it has "no records that are responsive".
+The Secretary of the Senate purports that the leadership's budget is "not available pursuant to Senate Rules".
 The correspondence is posted on our website.

-As legislators and legislative staff do receive "fringe benefits" - pension contributions, Social Security, health, dental vision and life insurance", etc. - the absence in S.2601/A.3001 of "General State Charges" for the Legislature renders the bill materially incomplete and constitutes a further ground to reject it, over and beyond its deficiencies pertaining to the Judiciary.
+Since legislators and legislative staff do receive "fringe benefits" - pension contributions, Social Security, health, dental vision and life insurance", etc. - the absence in A.3001/S.2601 of "General State Charges" for the Legislature renders the bill materially incomplete and constitutes a further ground to reject it, over and beyond its deficiencies pertaining to the Judiciary.